RakshaPRao/ARC/README.md

 There is a `src` directory that has the following files

 - `solution_task.py`: These files provide the solutions for the tasks which is described by it.
 Eg: solution_29c11459.py solves the task described in 29c11459.json which is in `data/training` directory.
-- `ioOps.py`: This file has the operations that are common for solving all the tasks like reading training file and printing the output grid on console.
+- `ioOps.py`: This file has the operations that are common for solving all the tasks like reading, training file and printing the output grid on console.
 - `19230887and19233027Report.pdf`: This contains the comprehensive report.

 Each of the solution file has a the following features